asyncapi/ts-nats-template/README.md

 # Features
 * Supports wildcard channels.
 AsyncAPI describes the channel path to be defined as [RFC 6570 URI](https://www.asyncapi.com/docs/specifications/2.0.0/#a-name-channelsobject-a-channels-object).
 So a channel containing a wildcard needs to be defined with parameters such as `smartylighting/streetlights/{wildcard}`.
 * Supports [test/mirror client](#test-client) for testing or other useful scenarios.
-* This template can be used as a javascript library as well since the generated code works directly in Node.js.
+* This template can be used as a NodeJS library.
 * This template uses [quicktype](https://quicktype.io/) to generate the corresponding message payloads.

 # Restrictions
 * Empty objects are not supported, use `null` types instead.
-* Recursive objects are not currently supported
+* Recursive objects are not currently supported.

 # Connection options
 Currently the generated client offers 4 standard methods of connecting to your NATS server `connectWithUserCreds`, `connectWithUserPass`, `connectToHost` and `connectWithNkey`.
 If you need something customized use the standard `connect` method with your custom options.
 Currently, the template does not care which security details you have defined in your AsyncAPI document.